 Sadly, many of these are the guilty pleasures we all often crave – but that treating inflammation means that we have to learn to say “no”.
 The prime culprits for irritating your digestive system are:

 - Refined starch: Control inflammation and prevent your body from producing excess amounts of insulin by avoiding refined carbohydrates such as white rice, products made from enriched white flour such as pizza, bagels, white breads, packaged cereals, cakes and cookies.

 - Sugar: Refined sugar is an ingredient in many of the same products as starch, and it is exceptionally damaging to the gut microbiome because it increases the permeability of the gut and leads to obesity and insulin resistance.

 - Intensively farmed red meat and dairy products: These intensively produced meats and dairy – fed on growth promoting agents and engineered feeds contain arachidonic acid (AA), which is an essential omega-6 fatty acid and a vital component of cell membranes.
 Too much AA, however, causes chronic, low-grade inflammation that is recognized as a precursor to colon cancer.
+We’d strongly advise healthier meats such as fish (tuna is a great, inexpensive option).
 Organic and grass-fed livestock have lower levels of body fat, which reduces the quantity of saturated trans fats you consume.
 In addition, lactose is a common allergen, so skip the dairy completely if you’re in the least intolerant.

 - Fried foods: Fried foods are often saturated with the vegetable oils they are cooked in, delivering such a high concentration of unhealthy oil to the gut that it can be unable to digest it adequately.
 In addition, while hormones derived from omega-3 fats are anti-inflammatory, those from omega-6 are not.
 When omega-6 hormones outstrip the omega-3, inflammation can develop.